harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Roepstorff et al. (2005) showed a 2.5-fold decrease in the rate of fat oxidation, compared to control, during moderate intensity exercise (65% of VO2 max) when free carnitine availability was reduced by 50% as a result of pyruvate, and therefore acetyl-CoA, production being increased as a result of pre-exercise muscle glycogen content being elevated.

-Further support for the understanding that free carnitine availability may limit fat oxidation comes from Achten &amp; Jeukendrup, (2004).
+Further support for the understanding that free carnitine availability may limit fat oxidation comes from Achten & Jeukendrup, (2004).
 Muscle free carnitine content has been shown to decrease from approximately 11 to below 5.5mmol (kg dm)-1 between the exercise intensities of 60 and 80% of VO2 max, and it has been calculated that maximal and minimal fat oxidation rates during exercise are achieved at exercise intensities of around 65% and greater than 80% of VO2 max, respectively.

-Reversing the Switch – Turning up the rate of fat oxidation &amp; turning down the rate of carbohydrate oxidation
+Reversing the Switch – Turning up the rate of fat oxidation & turning down the rate of carbohydrate oxidation

 Putmanet al. (1993) supply evidence by demonstrating that during bicycle exercise at 75% of VO2 max to exhaustion, both muscle free carnitine content and fat oxidation rates were markedly higher when pre-exercise muscle glycogen content was lowered compared to control.